Code-Institute-Submissions/ms2-explore-asia/TESTING.md

 on what information and flights are available at that time.
 To help minimise the risk of this I reduced the target within the array, any quotes above 3 are no longer requested as this is more likely to return the error.

+### Internal Links

+I checked when implemented that the footer icons open the correct social media site in a new window when clicked.
+I also checked this in my "flight section", that the link to book flights opens Skyscanner in a new window.
+Testing was successful for both of these.

 ### Responsiveness and Individual Feautures Testing
 ![one](testingmd-images/testing-one.png)